 How much to pay?

-To work out how much you need to pay your employee, calculate the employee’s OTE for the quarter and multiple by the current SG rate of 9.5%.
+To work out how much you need to pay your employee, calculate the employee’s OTE for the quarter and multiple by the current SG rate.

 Maximum superannuation contribution base